awsdocs/aws-iot-sitewise-user-guide/doc_source/encryption-at-rest.md

 AWS IoT SiteWise stores data in other AWS services that encrypt data at rest by default\.
 Encryption at rest integrates with AWS Key Management Service \(AWS KMS\) for managing the encryption key that is used to encrypt your asset property values and aggregate values in AWS IoT SiteWise\.
 You can choose to use a customer managed customer master key \(CMK\) to encrypt asset property values and aggregate values in AWS IoT SiteWise\.
 You can create, manage, and view your encryption key through AWS KMS\.

-You can choose anAWS owned CMK to encrypt your data, or choose a customer managed CMK to encrypt your asset property values and aggregate values:
+You can choose an AWS owned CMK to encrypt your data, or choose a customer managed CMK to encrypt your asset property values and aggregate values:

 ### How it works<a name="how-it-works"></a>